 Even Police Stop! isn't immune to this.
 The episode Police Stop!
 3 has subjects that are never mentioned again for the rest of the series and doesn't mention the United Kingdom very much.
 The same can be said for Police Stop!
 4, its sequel that followed in 1995, which had no idents between episodes.
 This is surprisingly rare for a documentary to do such things.
 However, your opinion will differ on this.
 If you do wish to see the series, watch it on ITV4, it's nearly always shown as reruns.

 Hercules: The Legendary Journeys gives us the 4th season episode "...
 And Fancy Free", in which Hercules enters a dance competition.
 Nothing rests on this competition other than his partner's self esteem, and a nice trophy.
-Apparently, in spite of this, the town magistrate finds this competition important enough that he spends most of the episode sending assassins after Hercules and his partner to stop them from winning.
+The town magistrate finds this competition important enough that he spends most of the episode sending assassins after Hercules and his partner to stop them from winning.
 No other motivation is given, he just wants his daughter to win.
-Bonus Points for guest starring Michael Hurst in drag as the dance instructor.
+It guest stars Michael Hurst in drag as the dance instructor.

 "Stranger in a Strange World", which is referred to as a "Bizarro World episode" by the writer in the interviews feature on the DVD.
 This episode features an alternate universe with Hercules an evil tyrant marrying Aphrodite, the Xena cast in different roles, and a battle using a wedding cake.
 And Iolaus as a jester.